Isis (horn-rock band): Isis 2001

 On November 13, 1997 Margo Lewis, Ginger Bianco and Genya Ravan participated in a one-off Goldie & the Gingerbreads reunion.
 This took place thirty years after the initial break-up of that group, and 22 years after their last performance together as members of Isis.

 Eventually MacDonald and Bianco formed a new version of Isis with Lolly Bienenfeld (now playing with Jazz Diva) as the third core member.
 The new members were Denny Colt (guitar), Bonnie Parker (bass), Pam Fleming (trumpet), Laura Dryer (sax) and Paula Jeanine (percussion).

 This line-up debuted on January 26, 2001, at the New York Bottom Line headlining a female musicians' night.
 Plans for a new album, however, never materialised.

 The original members and their replacements later gathered at a Women in Music jam; it turned out to be the final chapter in the band's history, as health reasons soon forced lead singer (and the band's sole constant member) Carol MacDonald to quit.

 MacDonald died on March 12, 2007.
 Six months later, on September 20, Ginger Bianco was given the Women Breaking Barriers Award by the GLBT Historical Society, partly for her work in Isis.

 Lynx Quicksilver, whose real name was Mary Lynn Sheffield, born June 8, 1943, in Great Britain, died peacefully on February 20, 2014, in Huntsville, Alabama.

 Stella Bass was listed by online magazine She Shreds in a list of 100 black women guitarists and bassists.
+She died in 2023.